All the dirt on home gardening success | Homegrown Goodness

 What should you focus on planting if you only have a small garden?

 Deryn: Again, herbs.
-You can use parsley or chives as a pretty edging to garden beds, rosemary makes a stylish hedge and thyme is a fragrant, low, ground cover.
-All herbs can be planted into the garden, except mint.
-Mint is a garden thug and should be confined to a pot.
+You can use parsley or chives as a pretty edging to garden beds, rosemary makes a stylish hedge, and thyme is a fragrant, low-ground cover.
+All herbs can be planted in the garden, except mint.
+Mint should be confined to a pot.

 Deryn: My indoor collection is becoming a bit of an addiction.
-For a taller plant I like the kentia palm., which is an Australian palm and grows very well inside and has graceful, arching fronds.
+For a taller plant, I like the kentia palm., which is an Australian palm that grows very well inside and has graceful, arching fronds.

 Waste not, want not